Meet the Committee

 Wardrobe Mistress – Jenny Gilcrist

 Jenny is the longest continuous serving member with Coolum Theatre Players.
 She arrived on the Coast in 2002 and has been on the committee in numerous capacities ever since.
 During this time she has been involved in all aspects of every production.
 As wardrobe mistress she continues to devise marvellous costumes and do wonders with her needle.
 Jenny ensures the actors are immaculately costumed to look splendid on stage.
 Jenny was previously involved in CTPs former Youth Theatre for a number of years.
 She’s performed on stage, worked backstage, front of house, on the committee and was a former President.
 Jenny contributes to this company’s stability.
 She was awarded Life Membership at the Silver Jubilee Dinner in 2013.

 If you have a flair for organisation and love people, can deal with any situation and love theatre, you could be a great fit for the role of FOH Manager at CTP.
-We’re looking for a calm, capable, friendly person who can organise the FoH rota, programmes sales and raffle prizes.
+We’re looking for a calm, capable, friendly person who can organise the FOH roster, programmes sales and raffle prizes.
 If you’re interested, get in touch with us via email@example.com for a chat.

 Publicity – Janet Marshall

-Janet is the most recent addition to the committee.
-Originally from the UK, she has been involved in theatre for many years as both an actor and director, with comedy being her main love.
+Janet is originally from the UK, she has been involved in theatre for many years as both an actor and director, with comedy being her main love.
 Her first outing for CTP – and in Australia – was as a cast member of Murder’s in the Heir.
 Her role on the committee is to manage publicity for productions and CTP’s community activities in the press and on social media.
-Janet will also be directing the first production of the 2020 season, Diplomatic Relations.
+Janet directed our only production of the 2020 season, Diplomatic Relations.